HIMANSHI-hims/JobHub/README.md

 The HTML Technologies used in the pages..home.html , login.html and profile.html
 The profile page is initiatly made of a dummy name AANYA SHARMA.Now this is changed to a dynamic profile In jobs.html do a change that when on apply button it should open to a new page "application form" which would ask to fill in on the details and then all the registry and click on the "register" button.
-All the pages are connected to each other now......
+All the pages are connected to each other now.
-FRONTEND ALMOST COMPLETED...BACKEND TO BE SETUP WITH EITHER JAVA OR JAVASCRIPT........
+FRONTEND ALMOST COMPLETED...BACKEND TO BE SETUP WITH EITHER JAVA OR JAVASCRIPT.